 Our friends in the global coffee industry are among those facing immense challenges – cafes, roasters and growers.
 Still, we tend to believe that every crisis presents an opportunity to grow stronger on the other side.
-As we respond to the current challenge before us, we think it’s important to demonstrate practical solutions to keep the reuse revolution moving ever-forward to a better world.
+As we respond to the current challenge.

 As we emerge from lock down, many cafes are recommitting to reusables and refusing to serve single-use cups, positive signs are emerging and cafes are committing to removing single-use cups entirely as they emerge from lockdown restrictions.